Aviation safety: Evolution

 In 2017, there were 10 fatal airliner accidents, resulting in 44 occupant fatalities and 35 persons on the ground: the safest year ever for commercial aviation, both by the number of fatal accidents as well as in fatalities.

-By 2019, fatal accidents per million flights decreased 12 fold since 1970, from 6.35 to 0.51, and fatalities per trillion revenue passenger kilometre (RPK) decreased 81 fold from 3,218 to 40.
+By 2019, fatal accidents per million flights decreased 12-fold since 1970, from 6.35 to 0.51, and fatalities per trillion revenue passenger kilometre (RPK) decreased 81-fold from 3,218 to 40.

 Typology

 Runway safety represents % of accidents, ground safety % and loss of control in-flight %.

 Loss of control inflight represents 35% of the fatal accidents, Controlled flight into terrain 21%, runway excursions 17%, system or component failure: 6%, Touchdown off the runway: 5%, Abnormal Runway Contact: 4% and fire: 2%.

-Safety has improved from better aircraft design process, engineering and maintenance, the evolution of navigation aids, and safety protocols and procedures.
+Safety has improved through better aircraft design process, engineering and maintenance, the evolution of navigation aids, and safety protocols and procedures.

 Transport comparisons

 There are three main ways in which the risk of fatality in a certain mode of travel can be measured: (1) deaths per billion typical journeys taken, (2) deaths per billion hours traveled, and (3) deaths per billion kilometers traveled.
 The following table displays these statistics for the United Kingdom (1990–2000), and has been appended.
 (Note that aviation safety does not include travelling to the airport.)